Adam Grzymała-Siedlecki: Post-war period

 He was still interested in political affairs.
 In 1945, he joined the Labour Faction (Stronnictwo Pracy) and took part in the work of the Polski Komitet Obrońców Pokoju (Polish Committee for the Defenders of Peace).

 Personal life

 Adam Grzymała-Siedlecki was married to Maria Szumowska.
 They had a son, Jacek, a lawyer.

-Adam died on January 29, 1967, in Bydgoszcz.
+Adam died on 29 January 1967 in Bydgoszcz.

 He was buried at Bydgoszcz Nowofarny cemetery.

 During his second stay, he lived at 5 Libelta street.
-On January 29, 1968, the Provincial and Municipal Public Library opened a Adam Grzymała-Siedlecki Memorial in the place, tended as a small museum in his memory.
+On 29 January 1968 the Provincial and Municipal Public Library opened an Adam Grzymała-Siedlecki Memorial in the place, tended as a small museum in his memory.